Actor Biography

 It began at The Cavern in Liverpool, as a lunchtime show, I had Sylvester and another fella playing bass guitar live to me singing.
 It was huge fun fronting a band at the Cavern, but I was too busy treading on me nerves to notice, the audience was largely made up of my family from the Wirral and Mals extended family from Liverpool and London.
 I am really proud that this was the first straight foreword play ever to be put on at the Cavern.

-But the whole experience has put me off ever producing my own work again, but the best thing about playing Mal was the reaction from Mal's family, his son, Gary and daughter Julie & her children, (Mal's grandsons) And I'm really happy to say I now count them as friends.
+The whole experience however put me off ever producing my own work again, but the best thing about playing Mal was the reaction from Mal's family, his son, Gary and daughter Julie & her children, (Mal's grandsons) And I'm really happy to say I now count them as friends.

 I did three years running of pantos between 2014 & 2016, despite them these days being very singey dancey affairs where everyone has to dance and me and dance, don't you know, we just get on, or rather I just let it get on and leave me behind!